 Where To Begin?

 Today is a new day and God’s mercies are new.
-If you feel like you have failed, repent and begin obeying God in this important area to influence your children to know the God of the Bible in a saving way and that they too, like Timothy, would have a sincere faith.
+If you feel like you have failed, repent and begin obeying God in this important area to influence your children to know the God of the Bible in a saving way and that they too, like Timothy, may one day have a sincere faith.

 There are many things we can pass on to our children but the most important is the example of our faith in Jesus.